Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 5) How Long Will the Hair Take to Grow Back?

 The majority of patients observe initial regrowth within 3-6 months.
 However, patchy hair growth may occur initially due to variations in the regeneration rate of hair follicles.
-The hair may take 12-18 months to recover its normal thickness and texture fully.
+The hair may take 12-18 months to recover its standard thickness and texture fully.

 6) What is the difference between shock and permanent hair loss after a hair transplant?